When I first started “going green” I went all in! From home & garden to beauty, I jumped in with both feet & dragged my family in right along with me.

 The not so simple part is figuring out if something is donatable.
 Not just what organizations will accept, but if items are in acceptable condition.

 I am always amazed at what people think is okay to donate.
-Just becausse you love something, paid a mint for it, or it has sentimental value, doesn’t mean it’s donatable.
+Just because you love something, paid a mint for it, or it has sentimental value, doesn’t mean it’s donatable.

-Use good judgement – if you wouldn’t pay money for something in the true condition it’s in (take your feelings out of it), DON’T DONATE IT.
+Use good judgement – if you wouldn’t pay for something in the true condition it’s currently in (take your feelings out of it), DON’T DONATE IT.

 Instead, break it down to it’s core parts/pieces & recycle what you can.
 The reason is because those unusable items either: